Join our study groups to gain new skills and connect with others in your community while learning something together in the library.

 - Greater Grand Crossing: 4 p.m.
 Wednesday starting October 14

 - Whitney M. Young, Jr.: 4 p.m.
 Wednesday starting October 14

 We’ve designed the course time so you gain experience giving and receiving feedback, working in groups and feeling comfortable working online.

-- The courses will run for about six weeks.
+- The courses will run for five to seven weeks.

 - We’ll provide computers and all necessary course materials.

-- A library facilitator will guide your study group through the materials.
+- A community organizer will guide your study group through the materials.

 - You can always slow down or speed up your own pace, as all materials are online throughout the course.

 - Most courses are designed so you can complete the work during each week’s meeting.
 But we encourage you to stay engaged during the rest of the week.
 See individual course listings for more details.

 - You’ll receive a certificate from P2PU and CPL at the end of the course.